The veteran actor tells TheWrap why he thinks the film has a place among all-time sports movies

 As an actor, film and television is a tremendously collaborative sport.
 You know, let’s get 135 people together and make a show.
 If you can’t play nice and collaborate with people and be reliable and consistent, then you’re not going to be very successful for very long in any industry.
 We talk an awful lot about the film industry and the television industry and how special it is, but really, it’s like so many other walks of life.
 It’s a business, and it’s a business that you have to collaborate with other people and work with other people.
 The people that have long-lasting, substantive careers are the ones that work well with people and are grounded and real.
 That’s my experience.

-Being an accomplished actor at this point in your career with a lot of strong credits to your name, do you think “When the Game Stands Tall” will be a box office hit?
+Being an accomplished actor at this point in your career with a lot of strong credits to your name, do you think “When

 I’m really hopeful.
 Selfishly, part of it is I hope it does well so they’ll continue making movies like this because it’s soulful and it’s real and relatable.
 The only thing I’m reluctant about is making it sound like it’s a preachy film, because it just isn’t.
 I think it’s a really cool story and it’s really, really well told with wonderful performances.
 It doesn’t bash you over the head; you just get caught up in the story.